netobserv/network-observability-operator/docs/FlowCollector.md

-FlowCollectorSpec defines the desired state of FlowCollector
+FlowCollectorSpec defines the desired state of FlowCollector. <br><br> *: the mention of <i>"unsupported"</i>, or <i>"deprecated"</i> for a feature throughout this document means that this feature is not officially supported by Red Hat.
+It may have been, for instance, contributed by the community and accepted without a formal agreement for maintenance.
+The product maintainers may provide some support for these features as a best effort only.

 <table>
     <thead>